hashicorp/terraform-provider-aws/website/docs/r/ce_anomaly_monitor.html.markdown

 * `type` - (Required) The possible type values.
 Valid Values: `DIMENSIONAL` | `CUSTOM`.
 * `dimension` - (Required, if `type` is `DIMENSIONAL`) The dimensions to evaluate.
 Valid Values: `SERVICE`.
 * `specification` - (Required, if `type` is `CUSTOM`) Is valid JSON representation for the [Expression](https://docs.aws.amazon.com/aws-cost-management/latest/APIReference/API_Expression.html) object.
+* `tags` - (Optional) A map of tags to assign to the resource.
+If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ## Attributes Reference